mPulseMedia/streamEditor/doc/v1/overview.md

 # Overview

 The streamEditor library adds functionality to live streams and video players.
-It allows users to mark highlights (or moments) and group them into remixes (or playlists).
-These remixes let users jump to the best parts of videos and streams, even while they event is still happening.
+It allows users to mark highlights (or moments) and group them into remixes (or playlists) to replay and share -- even while the live event is still happening.

 [theMoment.tv website](http://theMoment.tv) illustrates the use of the streamEditor library within  eSports.
 The site shows recently created remixes across multiple games on numerous video services such as YouTube, Twitch.